Skilled nursing or rehabilitation facilities

 - Registered nurses will care for your wound, give you the right medicines, and monitor other medical problems.

 - Physical therapists will teach you how to make your muscles stronger.
-They will help you learn how to get up and sit down safely from a chair, toilet, or bed.
-They will also teach you how to climb steps, keep your balance, and use your walker, cane, or crutches.
+They may help you learn how to get up and sit down safely from a chair, toilet, or bed.
+They may also teach you how to climb steps, keep your balance, and use your walker, cane, or crutches.

 - Speech and language therapists will evaluate and treat problems with swallowing, speaking, and understanding.

 Centers for Medicare and Medicaid Services.
-Medicare coverage of skilled nursing facility care.
-Available at http://www.medicare.gov/Pubs/pdf/10153.pdf.
-Accessed August 20, 2013.
+Medicare coverage of skilled nursing facility care. www.medicare.gov/Pubs/pdf/10153.pdf.
+Accessed October 1, 2015.